Updated June 2022

 What if I have received the COVID-19 vaccination, do I still need to provide a negative test result?

-If you provide proof of your COVID-19 vaccination, you do not need a negative test result prior to that start of the course.
+If you provide proof of being up-to-date on your COVID-19 vaccination, you do not need a negative test result prior to that start of the course for the majority of our courses.
 If you choose to not share your proof of vaccination against COVID-19, you need to provide a negative test result.

 What if my COVID-19 test is positive?